PlayTensor/playtensor.github.io/_posts/2024-10-24-welcome-to-tensor.md

 excerpt_separator: <!--more-->
 ---

 This is the launch of the official website for *Tensor 1*, an upcoming first person action-adventure video game.
-It is a hybrid of the greatest generation shooter and generation X shooter sub-genres.
+It is a hybrid of the silent generation shooter and generation X shooter sub-genres.
 <!--more-->

 ### Defining Genres and Categories